lumail/lumail/README.md

 lumail2
 =======

-This is a small repository containing some minimal code for working with Maildir objects, email-messages, and MIME-parts.
+This repository contains a very primitive "email client".
+This is in quotes because right now the only thing that works is :

+* Listing Maildirs.
+* Listing Messages within a particular Maildir.
+* Viewing a single email-message.

+There is zero support for:

+* Forwarding emails.
+* Replying to emails.
+* Sending emails.
+* Deleting emails.

-If you're familiar with the [lumail](http://lumail.org/) project it should make sense, otherwise it might not.
+If you're familiar with the original [lumail project](http://lumail.org/) it should make sense, otherwise it might not.

-This is work-in-progress at the moment, significant work needs to be done before this is even remotely useful or interesting to anybody but the author.